dooshima/RegForm/README.md

 # RegForm

-this is a registration form built with html and css
+This is a simple registration form built with html and css, in my learning curve